Amber Rose Calls Her Romance With Val Chmerkovskiy ''Amazing''

 They also have shared a few romantic posts on Instagram proving these two are the real deal.

-"I didn't want to put it out there because I wasn't sure about us yet," Amber admitted on Wednesday's Loveline.
+"I didn't want to put it out there [early on] because I wasn't sure about us yet.
+We were just kinda talking," Amber admitted on Wednesday's Loveline.
 "It's so exciting though."